Rickson C. Mesquita

 About

 I am an Associate Professor of Computer Science at the University of Birmingham, UK.
 My research lies at the intersection of optical imaging, computational modelling, and network science, with a particular focus on using near-infrared light to study biological tissue non-invasively.
-I am particularly interested in combining optical and wearable sensors with computational methods for developing innovative signal processing and biophysical modelling to inform about human physiology and brain health.
+I am particularly interested in combining optical and wearable sensors with computational methods for transforming optical signals into precise and accurate estimates of physiological meaningful quantities that inform about human physiology.

-A central goal of my work is to quantify physiological-based quantities relevant to health and disease, while advancing near-infrared methods as a tool to assess brain health.
-I am particularly interested in understanding brain function and how its complexity and dynamics can be captured through diffuse optical methods such as functional near-infrared spectroscopy (fNIRS) and speckle-based methods.
-My research spans clinical neurophotonics, biophysical modelling, and the study of brain complexity in both health and disease, with focus on brain injuries, neurodegenerative diseases, and mental health.
+A central goal of my work is to advance optical techniques (including functional near-infrared spectroscopy, fNIRS, and speckle-based methods such as diffuse correlation spectroscopy, DCS) as robust tools for longitudinal assessment of brain health and plasticity.
+My research spans clinical neurophotonics, biophysical modelling, and the study of brain complexity and dynamics in health and disease, with a focus on brain injuries, neurodegenerative disorders, and mental health.

 Research Interests